Kalyani Nagar

 Kalyani Nagar is an affluent, predominantly residential neighbourhood located in eastern Pune, India.
 It has a population of 25,272 according to the 2011 Census of India.
 The locality is administered by the Nagar Road-Wadgaonsheri Ward Office of the Pune Municipal Corporation.

 The neighbourhood is the location of the Aga Khan Palace, a historical landmark of national importance, where Mahatma Gandhi was imprisoned between 1942 and 1945.
+His wife Kasturba Gandhi died here.

 History

 Kalyani Nagar is named after Neelkanth Kalyani, one of the city's foremost industrialists, who founded the Kalyani Forging Company in the early 1960s.
+He was one of the first inhabitants of this area and brought electricity connections and water supply to this area, thereby giving birth to the bustling neighborhood it is today.

 Although primarily a residential locality, rapid development and improved accessibility over the years, the developed society is sunshine court. particularly due to the construction of the H. H. Aga Khan Bridge across the Mula-Mutha River has seen the emergence of many new buildings, commercial construction, and information technology parks.
 Cerebrum IT park is located in the neighbourhood.